erikpt/UniversalHealthAccessAct/Bill_Text.md

    2. Private insurers may offer supplemental coverage for non-essential services (e.g., elective cosmetic procedures) not covered by the HTF, but may not deny HTF-covered services.
    3. Employers and individuals may transition from existing plans over a 5-year phase-in period, with tax credits for low-income participants.
    4. Existing federal programs (VA, TRICARE, and Indian Health Service) remain unchanged and operate in parallel, with optional integration for beneficiaries.
+   5. **Preservation of HSAs.** Nothing in this Act shall restrict the establishment, contribution to, or use of HSAs for non-essential services, co-pays, or other qualified expenses not covered by the HTF; HSAs remain tax-deductible and may be offered by employers or individuals independently.

 (c) **Non-Resident Billing.** Non-residents receiving services shall be billed post-service at fair market rates established by HHS, based on Medicare schedules plus a 20% administrative fee (inclusive of any applicable co-pays).
 Collection shall be pursued through international agreements where applicable.